dekkov/neon4cast_faasr/README.md

 Click on FaaSr-Tutorial folder on the lower right window (Files), then

-Select More > Set as Working Directory from the drop down menu.
+Select More > Set as Working Directory from the drop-down menu.